LPG Compound: Chemical Composition of LPG Gas

 Wobbe Index

-The Wobbe Index is used to compare the combustion energy output of different fuel gases.
-Not all natural gas has the same Wobbe Index.
+The Wobbe Index is used to compare the combustion energy output of different fuel gases, such as natural gas and cooking gas LPG.
+Note that, as with the LPG compound, not all natural gas has the same Wobbe Index.

 Wobbe Index of Natural Gas & LPG